 Statistical physics and non-equilibrium thermodynamics, and their relation to biological systems, have long been considered a part of the physics corpus albeit not exclusively.
-See for example the book Statistical Physics by Landau and Lifshitz.
-And from a more basic and philosophic point of view, one can date the major contributions of physicists to biology back to at least the last fifty years of the 20th century, and in particular to Erwin Schrödinger's book What is Life?.
+See for example the book Statistical Physics by Landau and Lifshitz [1].
+And from a more basic and philosophic point of view, one can date the major contributions of physicists to biology back to at least the last fifty years of the 20th century, and in particular to Erwin Schrödinger's book What is Life?
+[2].
 Many research papers relating physics to the origins of life and to biology in general were also published during this period.

 This paper is intended to be a limited introduction to the importance of non-equilibrium thermodynamics and a generalized form of the second law, which have great significance for the origin of life.
 It is not intended to be a comprehensive review of the literature, and the reader is encouraged to consult the original publications for additional detail and context.
-It is hoped that this paper will facilitate entry into this literature.
+Nonetheless, a brief but limited historical review may be helpful.
+It is hoped that this, and what follows, will facilitate entry into this literature.